SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 | Nucleaons | Neutrons and protons that reside in the nucleai |
 | Fermions | Leptons, quarks, and nucleans: all have 1/2 odd interger spin |
 | Bosons | Force carriers, like mesons, have intergin spin |

+Positive pion decays into a positive muon, an *antimuon*, and a neutrino.

+The negative pion decays into a negative muon and an antineutrino.